-Use Drag to seamlessly delegate emails to your assistant or team members, in Gmail.
+Use Drag to seamlessly delegate emails to your assistant or team members, with Drag’s Gmail delegation.

 Sometimes it’s faster for one of your team to get stuff done.
 Delegating an email makes this possible.
 Let your assistant or team members manage your emails on your behalf.
 Imagine how productive you could be if you only deal with the emails that you need to?
 That’s what Gmail delegation means.